 For the employer, as it stands, the Bill indicates that the application must be dealt with in a reasonable manner and would only be able to reject it for one of the recognised reasons stated within the legislation.
 The reasons set out are the same as those that are currently used when managing Flexible Working Requests such as if there was to be a burden of additional costs, or it would have a detrimental effect on the ability to meet customer demands etc.

 We are here to help

-If you are considering outsourcing your HR, Payroll or Health and Safety, Contact us on 0844 324 5840 or get in touch with us here.
+If you need help navigating the latest changes in employment law, or with managing your HR, Payroll or Health and Safety, contact us on 0844 324 5840 or get in touch with us here.